govuk-one-login/central-sre-security-hub-cfn/cloudformation/sns/README.md

 ---
 ## Notes

-- Supports cross account many subscription and many publisher
+- Cross account should be enabled by creating a topic policy to deny all traffic aside from dedicated VPC Endpoint (solution out of ticket scope) https://docs.aws.amazon.com/sns/latest/dg/sns-security-best-practices.html#consider-using-vpc-endpoints-access-sns

 - Amazon SNS will send X-Ray segment data to topic owner account if the sampled flag in the tracing header is true.

-## Test Cases

-- test multiple subscribers

-- test attempted subscription from a resource not defined in the Topic policy to check it fails